lurgh/infinitive/README.md

   * all the vacation sensors: `vacation/active`, `vacation/days`, `vacation/hours`, `vacation/minTemp`, `vacation/maxTemp`, `vacation/minHumidity`, `vacation/maxHumidity`, `vacation/fanMode`
   * per-zone "bonus" sensors (not supported by the Climate integration): `damperPos`, `flowWeight`, `overrideDurationMins`
 * `homeassistant/button/infinitive/*/config`: discovery topics to create "buttons" as a convenience to manipulate vacation timing:
-  * "Vacation Cancel", "Vacation Add 1 Hour", "Vacation Subtract 1 Hour", "Vacation 1 Hour", and so on (total of 18 buttons)
+  * "HVAC Vacation Cancel", "HVAC Vacation Add 1 Hour", "HVAC Vacation Subtract 1 Hour", "HVAC Vacation 1 Hour", and so on (total of 18 buttons)
 * `homeassistant/climate/infinitive/*/config`: discovery topics, one per zone, for an MQTT HVAC climate entity, which includes:
   * Zone name, temperature unit and increment, and enumerations of the modes, fan modes, and preset modes
   * MQTT topic names for receiving current mode, action, fan mode, preset mode, temperature, humnidity, and setpoints